 If your startup is looking for an angel investor, it makes sense to present your plan to flocks of angels, and assume that at least one will swoop down and scoop you up.
 Or does it?
-Actually numbers and locations are just the beginning.
-The challenge is to find the right angel for you, and for your situation.
+Actually, the challenge is to find the “right” angel investor for you and your situation.
 Here are some basic principles:

 - Angels invest in people, more often than they invest in ideas.
 That means they need to know you, or someone they trust who does know you (warm introduction).
 For credibility, they need to know you BEFORE you are asking for money.